nikg-04/casinocoin-dev-portal/content/reference-casinocoind.md

 [drops of CSC]: #csc
 [CSC, in drops]: #csc

 Amounts of CSC are represented as strings.
 (CSC has precision equivalent to a 64-bit integer, but JSON integers are limited to 32 bits, so CSC can overflow if represented in a JSON integer.)
-CSC is formally specified in "drops", which are equivalent to 0.000001 (one 1-millionth) of an CSC each.
+CSC is formally specified in "drops", which are equivalent to 0.00000001 of an CSC each.
 Thus, to represent 1.0 CSC in a JSON document, you would write:

 ```
 "1000000"